clockwerkz/meteoriteData/README.md

 By Carlos Fins

 ## Live Project
-The Meteorite App is live and can be demoed here:<br>[Meteorite Data](https://clockwerkz.github.io/meteoriteData)
+Demo of the project can be found here:<br>[Meteorite Data](https://clockwerkz.github.io/meteoriteData)

 ## Project Info